Kathleen Cleaver

-Kathleen Neal Cleaver (born May 13, 1945) is an American law professor and activist known for her involvement with the Black Power movement and the Black Panther Party.
+Kathleen Neal Cleaver (born May 13, 1945) is an American law professor and activist known for her involvement with the Black Power movement and the Black Panther Party (BPP).
+She was the BPP's Communications Secretary and the wife of its Minister of Information, Eldridge Cleaver.

 Early life

 Juette Kathleen Neal was born in Dallas, Texas, on May 13, 1945.
-Her parents were both activists and college graduates of the University of Michigan.
+Her parents were both activists and graduates of the University of Michigan.
 Her father, Ernest Eugene Neal, was a sociology professor at Wiley College in Marshall, Texas, and her mother, Pearl Juette Johnson, earned a master's degree in mathematics.
 Three years after Cleaver was born, her father accepted a job as the director of the Rural Life Council of Tuskegee Institute in Alabama, and they moved to a predominantly segregated, middle class community.
 Years later, Ernest joined the Foreign Service.
 The family moved abroad and lived in such countries as India, Liberia, Sierra Leone, and the Philippines.
 Spending time in India exposed Kathleen to different beliefs, including socialism, communism, and nationalism.

 The family returned to the United States after her brother died from leukaemia and the family broke apart.
-Cleaver attended George School, a Quaker boarding school near Philadelphia, which had just been desegregated.
+Cleaver attended George School, a Quaker boarding school near Philadelphia.
 She graduated with honors in 1963.
 She continued her education at Oberlin College and later transferred to Barnard College.
 In 1966, she left college for a secretarial job with the New York office of the Student Nonviolent Coordinating Committee (SNCC) after her friend from childhood, Sammy Younge, had been murdered by white supremacists.
 The shift of the movement was characterized by the change from "Freedom Now" to "Black Power."

 Black Panther Party

 Kathleen was in charge of organizing a student conference at Fisk University in Nashville, Tennessee.
-At the conference, she met Eldridge Cleaver, the minister of information for the Black Panther Party, who was speaking at the conference.
-He had just gotten out of jail where he had written Soul on Ice.
+There she met Eldridge Cleaver, the minister of information for the Black Panther Party, who was speaking at the conference.
+He had just gotten out of jail, where he had written Soul on Ice.
 She moved to San Francisco in November 1967 to join the Black Panther Party, and after Christmas, Eldridge and Kathleen married.
 She joined about three to four weeks after Huey Newton was charged for killing an Oakland policeman in a pre-dawn shootout.
 It was in San Francisco that Kathleen became the Communications Secretary for the party and worked on organizing demonstrations, creating pamphlets, holding press conferences, designing posters, and speaking at rallies and on TV.
 Cleaver applied everything that she learned from the SNCC to the Black Panther Party.
 She created the position herself, motivated by Julian Bond in SNCC.
-Despite the fact that over two thirds of Black Panthers members were women, Cleaver was among a small group of women who were prominent in the Black Panther Party, which included Elaine Brown and Ericka Huggins.
-As communications secretary, she was the first female member of the Party's decision-making body.
+As Communications Secretary, she was the first female member of the Party's decision-making body.
 The position combined the role of spokesperson and press secretary.
 Cleaver organized the national campaign to free Huey Newton.
+Despite the fact that over two thirds of Black Panthers were women, only a few held positions in the party's leadership.
+Besides Cleaver, these included Elaine Brown and Ericka Huggins.